Ajinkya009/asyncCrawler/README.md

 ```
 1) It will start crawling data and then it will upload it to database.
-2) User can get all the uploaded data till that instant by sending a GET request to 'http://localhost:3000/api/url/getAllData'.
+2) User can get all the uploaded data by sending a GET request to 'http://localhost:3000/api/url/getAllData'.
 ```

 ## Deployment in production mode